Odd Ways Your Menstrual Cycle Changes You

 During a woman’s ovulatory phase, a substance called luteinizing hormone increases.

 This hormone starts the release of an egg from the ovaries.
 The ovaries then to the fallopian tubes for fertilization.
-During this phase, the hormone estradiol starts in significant quantities and with interaction with other hormones can really increase a woman’s sex drive.
+During this phase, the hormone estradiol starts in significant quantities and with interaction with other hormones can increase a woman’s sex drive.

 Estradiol also makes insulin more effective.
 Insulin also tells the body to release more testosterone which regulates sex drive.
-This is thoguht to be the body’s natural way to encourage women to have sex because they are most fertile at this time.
+This is thought to be the body’s natural way to encourage women to have sex because they are most fertile at this time.

 Scatterbrained